Itiode/school-taste-api/README.md

 # TODO

+- Change to using the complete SubPost type
 - Create a notification when a comment is made
+- Prevent creation of multiple similar notifications by leveraging notification type and contentId
+- A notification can only be created if the resource isn't more than a day old.
 - Change to fetching posts using a unique school ID.
 Meaning each school should be assigned a unique ID when created as a document in the schools collection.
 Schools are fetched from the